Help for Phobia – Phobia List R-S

 To help your phobia, please contact us on 07779 575 816.
 We’ll answer any questions you have.
 But if you’d like more information first, read on.

-Most people have some fear of something.
+Most people have some fear of some things.
 A little fear in life is normal.
-If you feel pain, for example, then this is perfectly natural.
-However if a natural fear becomes a phobia, it causes you real distress, and affects the way you live.
+If you fear pain, for example, then this is natural.
+However if a natural fear becomes a phobia, it causes you real distress.
+It really affects the way you live.

 What’s the difference between a phobia and a normal fear?